-This course explores the cultural differences of desserts, as well as the history and importance of international desserts from regions such as Latin America, Spain, Portugal and Morocco, Italy, Africa, Asia, Caribbean and Germanic Countries.
-This course also includes instruction of molecular gastronomy and contemporary plated desserts.
+This course explores the cultural differences of desserts, as well as the history and importance of international desserts

 In addition, students will practice the successful production of high quality products and baked goods in a production environment.
 The following subjects will be covered: planning and organizing events, writing timelines, and developing seasonal menus.
 The course will also cover analyzing the most efficient ways to complete assigned tasks and problem solving.